Carlos Molinari: Career

 Molinari has been described as the “son of a trade unionist” and as being “of humble origins.”

 He is president of Real Estate Investments (REI) Sociedad Fiduciaria, which manages real estate in Argentina, including the 68-hectare Hudson Park in Berazategui.
-Hudson Park, “an exclusive gated community,” has been described as Molinari’s “beloved child.”
+Hudson Park is “an exclusive gated community".
 It includes houses, a condo-hotel, and shops, all built at an investment of around $30 million.”

 In the U.S., Molinari is the President of Global Development Consultant Inc., based in Miami, Florida, and registered in 2009.
 He is also a Managing Member of Adg Group Holdings, LLC; The New Langford, LLC.; and La Bahia, LLC.
 In addition, he has served as an officer of several now-inactive U.S. entities, such as the Americas Real Estate Investments Inc., American Condo Hotel Group, Miami Wolf Soccer Team Inc., MDJ Housing Industries Corp., Argentine Construction Group LLC, and National Argentine American Foundation, Inc.

 In addition to Hudson Park, Molinari has constructed a hotel-condominium development, La Aldea de Pilar, and a project called “La Mansión,” a complex of “VIP towers” in the historical district of Quilmes.
-Noting that all three of these projects are located in areas governed by Kirchernist politicians, a journalist for Perfil observed that “politics often helps one find more and better opportunities.”
+Noting that all three of these projects are located in areas governed by Kirchnerist politicians, a journalist for Perfil observed that “politics often helps one find more and better opportunities.”

-In March 2013 Molinari was described as being currently engaged in “developing a condo-hotel in a historic downtown building” in “most Latin American cities.”
+In March 2013, Molinari was described as being currently engaged in “developing a condo-hotel in a historic downtown building” in “most Latin American cities.”
 At the time, he was planning to initiate such projects shortly in Punta del Este, Pilar, Bernal, Mar del Plata, and Rosario.